wischmcj/canopyHydrodynamics/examples.md

 # Motivation

 Vegetation coverage has a marked effect on the spatiotemporal distribution of terrestrial rainfall.
 This process, refeered to as precipitation partitioning, is well established in the field of hydrology.
-However, the influence of partitioning on ecological processes is currently under-represented in statistical models due to the inaccessability of the related measurements.
-Canhydro seeks to empower researchers with partitioning data; allowing them to leverage existing data sets (e.g. increasingly available terrestrial lidar point clouds) to access a wealth of microclimactic data.
+However, the influence of partitioning on ecological processes is currently under-represented in statistical models due to the inaccessability of the related measurements. canoPyHydro seeks to empower researchers with partitioning data; allowing them to leverage existing data sets (e.g. increasingly available terrestrial lidar point clouds) to access a wealth of microclimactic data.

 # Summary